10 Tax Deductions for Home Health Care Workers

 First things first, for any home care expenses to be tax-deductible, they absolutely must be considered medically necessary.
 This is a critical point the IRS scrutinizes.
 It’s not enough for the care to simply be helpful or convenient; a doctor must prescribe it as essential for treating an illness, injury, or managing a chronic condition.
 As A Place for Mom highlights, “Only the medical portion of home care is tax deductible.
 Things like companionship, cleaning, cooking, and errands are not.”
 This means the primary focus of the care provided must be on addressing medical needs.
 To meet this standard, “the caregiver should spend a significant portion of their time on activities of daily living (ADLs) like bathing, dressing, and eating.”
 So, if you’re hiring someone, make sure their duties clearly align with these medical care activities, and always, always get that doctor’s recommendation documented.
 You can find more details on what the IRS considers qualifying medical expenses directly on their website.

-Understanding the 7.5% AGI Rule for Medical Expenses
+The 7.5% AGI Rule for Medical Expenses, Explained

 Another crucial rule to wrap your head around is the 7.5% Adjusted Gross Income (AGI) threshold for medical expenses.
 This rule means you can only deduct the amount of your eligible individual income tax return.